 In a hybrid deployment, most staff members use Chromebooks, and a small group of people (usually executives and office staff) still use a traditional computer.
 That way, you get the best of both worlds.

-If you have a slow Internet connection, or if your Internet connection regularly goes down, Chromebooks probably aren’t the best fit for your business.
-You can work offline on some things (mostly in G Suite), but it’s best if your Internet connection is always on.
+If you have a slow Internet connection, or if your Internet connection regularly goes down, Chromebooks probably aren't the best fit for your business.
+You can work offline on some things (mostly in Google Workspace), but it's best if your Internet connection is always on.

 One thing we'd recommend is getting a backup Internet connection in case of an outage.
 You can buy it from a different Internet service provider (ISP), or maybe even consider mobile hotspots to use in an emergency.